raehik/old-blog.raehik.net/_posts/2015-02-12-writing-a-custom-redcarpet-renderer.md

 I tried writing a [Markdown
 preprocessor](!GitHub "raehik/mdwiki-preprocess") before and it soon
 became clear that I'd have to write a full Markdown parser to understand where not to convert shortlinks.
-I chose to write a custom RedCarpet renderer since it's the converter I use for general use (TODO) and Jekyll.
-After a bit of reading on the [RedCarpet GitHub repo](!GitHub "vmg/redcarpet") I found it reasonably straightforward how to create one.
+I chose to write a custom Redcarpet renderer since it's the converter I use for general use (TODO) and Jekyll.
+After a bit of reading on the [Redcarpet GitHub repo](!GitHub "vmg/redcarpet") I found it reasonably straightforward how to create one.